Arize-ai/phoenix/CONTRIBUTING.md

 -   Design: Is the code well-designed and appropriate for your system?
 -   Functionality: Does the code behave as the author likely intended?
 Is the way the code behaves good for its users?
 -   Complexity: Could the code be made simpler?
 Would another developer be able to easily understand and use this code when they come across it in the future?
-Can multiple
+Beware of over-engineering.
+The code should solve problems that need to be solved _now_, and not problems that the code author speculates _might_ need to be solved in the future.
 -   Tests: Does the code have correct and well-designed automated tests?
 -   Naming: Did the developer choose clear names for variables, classes, methods, etc.?
 -   Comments: Are the comments clear and useful?